-1. Eligibility.-In all track and field meets held by this League, the eligibility rules as laid down in Article VIII of the Constitution must be strictly observed.
+- 1. Eligibility-In all track and field meets held by this League, the eligibility rules as laid down in Article VIII of the Constitution must be strictly observed.
 Notice that this is not designated as a senior contest.
-These events are open to boys of Junior and Senior age, however, a boy entered in a junior track and field meet is not eligible for this meet.

-2. Representation.-Each member school may enter a team in the District and State Meets as provided in Article IX, Sections 1-4.
-It shall be the duty of each school desiring to enter the district, or state meet to furnish the Director the full names of the contestants and a certificate of eligibility signed by the principal or superintendent at least five days before the time of such contest.
+These events are open to boys of Junior and Senior age, however, a boy entered in a junior track and field meet is not eligible for this meet. - 2.
+Representation-Each member school may enter a team in the District and State Meets as provided in Article IX, Section 1-4.
+It shall be the duty of each school desiring to enter the district, or state meet to furnish the Director the full names of contestants and a certificate of eligibility signed by the principal or superintendent at least five days before the time of such contest.
 A school may enter in the next higher meet the number of individuals as qualified in the preceding meet.
 In relay events, qualification is by school and not by individual.
-Individuals qualifying only as a member of the relay team may not enter any other event in the next higher meet.

-3. Points.-In all track meets held by the League except the State Meet, the first four places in each event count, respectively, five, three.

-two, and one point.
+Individuals qualifying only as a member of the relay team may not enter any other event in the next higher meet. - 3.
+Points-In all track meets held by the League except the State Meet, the first four places in each event count, respectively, five, three, two, and one point.
 If less than five participate in any event no points shall be allowed for the last place.
-In the State Meet points shall be given in the events as follows: first place 10 points, second place 8 points, third place 6 points, fourth place 4 points, fifth place 2 points, sixth place 1 point; except in the relays the points shall be as follows: first place 16 points, second place 10 points, third place 6 points, fourth place 4 points, fifth place 2 points, sixth place 1 point.
-In computing individual honors a man's record on the relay team shall also be counted; for instance, each man on the winning team shall receive four points for individual honors, etc.
+In the State Meet points shall be given in the events as follows: first place, 10 points; second place, 8 points; third place, 6 points; fourth place, 4 points; fifth place, 2 points; sixth place, 1 point; except in the relays the points shall be as follows: first place, 16 points; second place, 10 points; third place, 6 points; fourth place, 4 points; fifth place, 2 points; sixth place, 1 point.
+In computing individual honors a man's record on the relay team shall also be counted; for instance, each man on the winning team shall received four points for individual honors, etc.

-4. Events. - The events, with the order in which they shall be held, are as follows:
+4. Events-The events, with the order in which they shall be held, are as follows: